One of the most difficult parts of our whole Giant Church Inc experience is dealing with the questions I still ask myself.

 But at some point during the Giant Church Inc season, I started to believe I needed to work harder.
 Giant Church Inc glorifies busyness and equates it with doing God’s work.
 More services.
 Better music.
 Grand events and theatrics.
 Extravagant props and decorations.
 It takes a large team of volunteers to make it all happen.
 And at Giant Church Inc, it must be executed with excellence.
 The harder we worked, the more praise we received from the leaders and each other.

 Giant Church Inc spends a lot of time and money patting themselves and its volunteers on their backs.
 The social media guru on staff makes sure their good deeds and the brand are known to all.
-Photo ops in the newspapers flashing their community service, Facebook live videos showing their generosity to the needy, Instagram posts of branding a building on another continent, or the glitzy award banquets honoring the most loyal servants.
+Photo ops in the newspapers flashing their community service, Facebook live videos showing their generosity to the needy, Instagram posts of painting the Giant Church Inc brand on a building on another continent, or the glitzy award banquets honoring the most loyal servants.
 We’re flooded with Giant Church Inc spectacles screaming, “look at us!”

 It feeds our pride and our desire to be part of something bigger than ourselves.
 Because we do desire it.
 John Piper puts it this way, “All human beings are created to attach their tiny, little lives to something absolutely majestic and glorious so that their life takes on a sense of wonder and eternal significance.
 It takes on significance not because of who or what we are in ourselves, but because of how we’re attached to and participate in the life and purposes of the Creator of the universe.”